 4km is 2.4855 miles.
 Therefore, using our base time set above, it'll be two full splits that are both 1-mile long and take 10 mins each.
 The resting distance is 2563 feet (781 meters), ran in 4 min 51 sec.
 With this mile split calculator, you don't need to know how to work this out - it'll do all of it for you automatically.

-Of course, splits are also a term used in other sports, such as rowing. 🚣♀️ Running splits are essential for people training to perform in competitions, marathons, etc., as they let them know if they are keeping up the right pace.
+Of course, splits are also a term used in other sports, such as rowing (take a moment and check our the ERG calculator). 🚣♀️ Running splits are essential for people training to perform in competitions, marathons (where you could also make use of the marathon pace calculator), etc., as they let them know if they are keeping up the right pace.

 There's also something called negative splits: